-The Company is governed by the Insurance Companies Act ("ICA") and supervised by OSFI and is also subject to various requirements imposed by legislation and regulation in each of the provinces and territories of Canada applicable to insurance companies and companies providing other financial services.
-Material changes in the regulatory framework could have an adverse effect on the Company.
-Failure to comply with regulatory requirements or public expectations could adversely impact the Company's reputation and ability to conduct business.
-The Company is subject to litigation from time to time, in the normal course of business, and currently has a number of outstanding lawsuits.
-There can be no assurance that the present or any future litigation will not have a material adverse effect on the Company.
+Empire Life is governed by the Insurance Companies Act ("ICA") and supervised by OSFI and is also subject to various requirements imposed by legislation and regulation in each of the provinces and territories of Canada applicable to insurance companies and companies providing other financial services.
+Material changes in the regulatory framework could have an adverse effect on Empire Life.
+Failure to comply with regulatory requirements or public expectations could adversely impact Empire Life's reputation and ability to conduct business.
+Empire Life is subject to litigation from time to time, in the normal course of business, and currently has a number of outstanding lawsuits.
+There can be no assurance that the present or any future litigation will not have a material adverse effect on Empire Life.

-The Company's corporate compliance department, headed by the Chief Compliance Officer, oversees the regulatory compliance framework.
-This framework promotes risk-based management of compliance and regulatory risk and includes Company-wide policies, operating guidelines, programs to promote awareness of laws and regulations impacting the Company, ongoing monitoring of emerging legal issues and regulatory changes and employee education programs that include anti-money laundering and anti-terrorist financing, privacy and information security risk management as well as reporting breaches and the Company's code of business conduct.
+Empire Life's corporate compliance department, headed by the Chief Compliance Officer, oversees the regulatory compliance framework.
+This framework promotes risk-based management of compliance and regulatory risk and includes Company-wide policies, operating guidelines, programs to promote awareness of laws and regulations impacting Empire Life, ongoing monitoring of emerging legal issues and regulatory changes and employee education programs that include anti-money laundering and anti-terrorist financing, privacy and information security risk management as well as reporting breaches and Empire Life's code of business conduct.
 The framework is supported by a network of business unit compliance officers as well as the corporate legal services department.
-The Chief Compliance Officer reports regularly to the Conduct

-Review Committee of the Board on the state of compliance, key compliance risks and emerging regulatory trends.
+The Chief Compliance Officer reports regularly to the Conduct Review Committee of the Board on the state of compliance, key compliance risks and emerging regulatory trends.
 General Counsel reports regularly to the Audit Committee of the Board on litigation activity.